Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

-Training a residual network with rec-LRA is rather straightforward -- we may exploit the block-based structure of the architecture in crafting the error message transmission pathways.
-If, for example, a residual block is a stack of nonlinear transformations (or a 3-hidden layer MLP as depicted in Figure \ref{fig:lra_metalayers}), we can choose to embed a vector of error neurons at the output of each residual block and wire them to the output error neurons at layer $L$.
-In the case of the two residual blocks depicted in Figure \ref{fig:lra_metalayers}, we would use skip-error connections $E_{L \rightarrow i}$ and $E_{L \rightarrow j}$.
-Wiring skip-error connections in this way means that, under rec-LRA, we are treating each residual block as a computational subgraph (which maps a representation $\mathbf{z}_{i-g}$ to $\mathbf{z}_{i}$).
-In this case, once a skip-error connections wired to each a block generates its desired target, rec-LRA will recursively enter the block to compute its internal error neurons and weight updates, independently of the blocks above and below, effectively decoupling its update calculation from the rest of the blocks.
-In treating the residual blocks as decoupled computation graphs, one could view the output of each block as a ``meta-representation'' (in Figure \ref{fig:lra_metalayers}, these would be $\mathbf{z}_i$, $\mathbf{z}_j$) , or a particular post-activation layer that serves as the focus of LRA's target generation process while the other layers within it would be could simply be viewed as computational ``support'' layers, i.e., $\{\mathbf{z}_{i-1}, \mathbf{z}_{i-2}\}$ and $\{\mathbf{z}_{j-1}, \mathbf{z}_{j-2}\}$ in Figure \ref{fig:lra_metalayers}.
-In Algorithm \ref{algo:rec_lra_resnet}, we formally depict how rec-LRA would compute targets and weight updates to a residual network (composed of fully connected layers) with a skip $g$.
+Wiring skip-error connections in this way means that rec-LRA treats each residual block as a computational subgraph (which maps a representation $\mathbf{z}_{i-g}$ to $\mathbf{z}_{i}$).
+Once a skip-error connections wired to each a block generates its desired target, rec-LRA will recursively enter the block to compute its internal error neurons and weight updates, independently of the blocks above and below, effectively decoupling its update calculation from the rest of the blocks.
+In treating the residual blocks as decoupled computation graphs, one could view the output of each block as a ``meta-representation'' (in Figure \ref{fig:wiring}a, for the middle model, these would be layers $2$, $5$, and $9$) , or a post-activation layer that serves as the first focus of LRA's target generation process.
+The other layers within it serve as computational ``support'' layers (layers $1,3,4,6,7$ in Figure \ref{fig:wiring}a).
+Algorithm \ref{algo:rec_lra_resnet} formally depicts how rec-LRA operates on a (fully-connected) residual network with skip $g$.

-While rec-LRA could continue to decompose each block using additional skip-error connections and compute weight updates using the simple local rule presented in Algorithm \ref{algo:rec_lra_resnet}, one could opt to use a different learning algorithm for the internal operations of the residual blocks.
-Specifically, one could use rec-LRA to generate meta-representation targets for the residual blocks, e.g., $\mathbf{z}_i$, and then employ another procedure such as backprop (treating the block's output error neuron vector as a proxy for $\frac{\partial \mathcal{L}}{\partial \mathbf{z}_i}$) or a local Hebbian rule \cite{hebb1949organization} to compute the actual weight adjustments.
+While rec-LRA in the form we have proposed works strictly with strictly neuro-cognitively plausible learning rules (Equations \ref{eqn:fweight_update}, \ref{eqn:eweight_update} as used in Algorithm \ref{algo:rec_lra_resnet}), one could opt to mix other learning algorithms with the rec-LRA framework.
+For instance, one could use rec-LRA to generate meta-representation targets for any residual block output $\mathbf{z}_i$ and employ a procedure like backprop (treating the block's output error neuron vector as a proxy for $\frac{\partial \mathcal{L}}{\partial \mathbf{z}_i}$) or Hebbian rules \cite{hebb1949organization} to compute local weight updates (reducing the number of error matrices needed and saving on memory).